 Childminders look after other people's children in their own home.
-They can provide flexible individual care in a home environment as well as linking with other services in your local community such as children's centres, pre schools and schools.
+They can provide flexible individual care in a home environment as well as linking with other services in your local community such as children's centres, toddler groups and libraries.

 Childminders must be registered by Ofsted (Office for Standards in Education, Children's Services and Skills) if they look after children up to eight years old for more than two hours a day, in their own home for pay or reward.